daniel-salmon/distlock/README.md

 This is particularly useful for situations where you need efficiency gains when running tasks in a distributed environment, yet it is not catastrophic if multiple workers attempt to run the same task at the same time.
-If you have a workload that requires at most one worker to run a task at a time, you should use a different distributed lock implementation.
+If you have a workload that *requires* at most one worker to run a task at a time and it cannot tolerate anything less, you should use a different distributed lock implementation.
 Unfortunately, this project does not use replication / consensus on the backend, so if the server is unavailable, there is no fallback mechanism since there is only one server.
 Put differently, you should not use this for mission critical workloads.

 # Table of Contents